 - Read more – I downloaded a few books on my Kindle – yes, it’s still a “device” but it’s so much cheaper to purchase books electronically.
 I also noticed I hardly read for “fun” anymore.
 When I read, it’s usually a cookbook or something about health.
 So I purchased a few novels.
 I can’t even remember the last time I read a novel!

-- Simple dinners – Soups, casseroles, salads, or have Pete do a little grilling.
+- Simple dinners – Soups, casseroles, or salads are a great way to keep things easy.
 I’m making dinners that require minimal effort.

 - Open the windows – How is it that fresh air can make a house smell so nice?
 I’ve opened the windows each morning to let in plenty of fresh air.